kyma-project/kyma/docs/event-bus/03-04-knative-event-mesh.md

 ![Sending Events](./assets/knative-event-mesh-send-events.svg)

-1. The Application sends Events compliant with the [CloudEvents 1.0 specification](https://github.com/cloudevents/spec/blob/v1.0/spec.md).
-2. These Events reach the [HTTP  Source adapter](https://github.com/kyma-project/kyma/tree/master/components/event-sources/adapter/http) which is an HTTP server deployed inside the `kyma-integration` Namespace.
+1. The Application sends Events to [HTTP  Source adapter](https://github.com/kyma-project/kyma/tree/master/components/event-sources/adapter/http) which is an HTTP server deployed inside the `kyma-integration` Namespace.

+>**NOTE:** Events must be compliant with  the [CloudEvents 1.0 specification](https://github.com/cloudevents/spec/blob/v1.0/spec.md).

 2. The HTTP Source adapter forwards the Events to the default [Knative Broker](https://knative.dev/docs/eventing/broker-trigger).

 3. The Knative Broker then delivers Events to the proper lambda function.

-## Subscribe to Events
+### Subscribe to Events

 ![Subscribe to Events](./assets/knative-event-mesh-subscription.svg)

 In the new Knative Eventing mesh, you can use Knative Triggers to subscribe to any Events delivered to the Broker located in the user Namespace.
-You can also create expressions which allow the Trigger to filter the incoming events.
+You can also create expressions which allow the Trigger to filter the incoming Events.
 For details on setting filters, read the **Trigger filtering** section [this](https://knative.dev/docs/eventing/broker-trigger/) document.

+## Test Knative eventing mesh

+To test the solution, make sure you properly configure the HTTP Source Adapter responsible for receiving and forwarding Events.
+For detailed instructions, read [this](https://github.com/kyma-project/kyma/tree/master/components/event-sources/adapter/http) document.